SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 ### <a name="doy"></a> Storing dates as YEAR, DAY-OF-YEAR

-Storing dates as year and day-of-year (DOY) is another good alternative for storing dates.
-Depending on your research question, this format may be what is useful to you, and there is practically no possibility for ambiguity creeping in.
+Storing dates as year and day-of-year (DOY) is an alternative method of storing dates with little ambiguity.
 Statistical models often incorporate year as a factor, or a categorical variable, rather than a numeric variable, to account for year-to-year variation, and DOY can be used to measure the passage of time within a year.

-So, how can you convert all your dates into DOY format?
-For Excel, here is a useful guide:
+To convert all your dates into DOY format, here is a useful guide:

 ![Kill that ambiguity before it bites you!](../fig/7_excel_dates_3.jpg)

 ### <a name="str"></a> Storing dates as a single string

-Another alternative could be to convert the date string into a single string using the `YYYYMMDDhhmmss` format.
+Another alternative is to convert the date string into a single string using the `YYYYMMDDhhmmss` format.
-For example the date `March 24, 2015 17:25:35` would
-become `20150324172535`, where:
+For example the date `March 24, 2015 17:25:35` would become `20150324172535`, where:

 YYYY:   the full year, i.e. 2015
 MM:     the month, i.e. 03